statisticsnorway/ssb-dash-framework/docs/README.md

 For information about how to contribute to the project, please see the [Contributor Guide].

+Note that the "sphinx" folder is for auto-generating documentation and not relevant for non-developers.

 <!-- github-only -->

 [contributor guide]: https://github.com/statisticsnorway/ssb-dash-framework/blob/main/CONTRIBUTING.md